dannycab/slides/content/resisting-the-bullshit/slides.md

 - MSU classrooms, research spaces, and offices are not public spaces
 - ICE cannot enter these spaces without a warrant signed by a judge

-Red cards are available from the Immirgrant Legal Resource Center
+Red cards are available from the Immigrant Legal Resource Center
 <https://www.ilrc.org/red-cards-tarjetas-rojas>

 <!--- # Presenter Notes  --->